dieterich-lab/rp-bp/docs/source/getting-started.rst

     run-all-rpbp-instances <config> [options]

 To get started, the package also includes a small example using a *C. elegans* dataset.
-Check the `Tutorials <tutorial.html>`_.
+Check the :ref:`all_tutorials`.

-For more information and guidelines on how to prepare the configuration file, refer to the `User guide <user-guide.html>`_.
+For more information and guidelines on how to prepare the configuration file, refer to the :ref:`user_guide`.
-For visualisation and quality control, see `Visualization and quality control <apps.html>`_.
+For visualization and quality control, see :ref:`apps`.

 How to report issues